 Developed in France and closely related to the Blue Picardy Spaniel, the Picardy is the oldest of the two breeds.

-The two breeds share the same origins, but during the nineteenth century, the Picardy was crossed with various British breeds like the English Setter.
+Although the two breeds share the same origins, the Picardy was crossed with various British breeds like the English Setter during the nineteenth century.
 This cross-breeding led to the Blue Picardy Spaniel and subtle differences between the two Spaniels.

 Although extremely good with children, this calm, gentle and mild-mannered dog still needs plenty of exercise.
 The Picardy is a high-energy dog with above average activity needs so is ideal for an active family.